Ovid/zen-of-test-suites/README.md

 ## Introduction

-**Note**: This document is about testing applications; it's not about how to write tests.
+This document is about testing applications — it's not about how to write tests.
 Application test suites require a different, more disciplined approach than library test suites.
-I describe common misfeatures experienced in large application test suites and follow with desirable features.
+I describe common misfeatures experienced in large application test suites and follow with recommendations on best practices.
 Much of what I describe below is generic and applies to test suites written in any programming language, despite many examples being written in Perl.
 As I get further along, I'll start discussing [Test::Class::Moose](https://github.com/Ovid/test-class-moose), a testing framework written in Perl.
 While the concepts will still generally be generic, the implementation examples will be in Perl.